arnamak/quickpu.sh/README.md

 ## quickpu.sh

-A quick and simple shell script that allows for reckless git-ing.
-Automates adding unstaged files, committing, and pushing to your current working branch by simply running `qp` and entering a commit message.
+*A quick and simple shell script that allows for reckless git-ing.
+Automates git status, git add, git commit -m, and git push (to your current working branch) by simply running `qp` and entering a commit message.

+*After running `qp` the next thing you see will be the output of `git status` and an interactive prompt for a commit message.
+All untracked files are added automatically, `status` serves as a reminder so you can better label your commit message.
+Once you hit enter your code has shipped.

 ### Prerequisites